IvoGoman/IRWS-Homework/README.md

 For the implementation golang was used, there are a couple of tests to show sample output and benchmark tests to see the difference in runtime between recursive and dynamic programming versions.

 ## Homework 2: Unigram Likelihood Model for Information Retrieval
+Homework 2 has multiple mistakes hidden in depths of unreadable monkey-written scala code.
+It is your special task to find these mistakes and make the author personally liable for his wrongdoings.
+Hakuna Matata!